d-lec/d-lev-hdl/README.md

 Note that the `.mif` files included in this repository are Hive bytecode generated from [d-lev-software](https://github.com/d-lec/d-lev-software).

 # Repo conventions
 "Original text" for this repo can be found at http://d-lev.com/source/d-lev_fpga_source_[RELEASE_DATE_YYYY-MM-DD].zip.
-When mirroring an update from the official D-Lev website, please make a "git tag" corresponding to the release date, and upload the original zip file from the website to the Releases page.
+When mirroring an update from the official D-Lev website, switch to the `eric-original` branch, make a "git tag" corresponding to the release date, and upload the original zip file from the website to the Releases page.
 The `.gitignore` for this repo may be a bit overzealous.
 Quartus spits out a lot of build artifacts and log files, and I've tried to exclude many as possible.
 If I've done my job correctly here, compiling the project in Quartus should result in no change to any tracked source files.